 Each Regional Minister aims to develop strong links with ministers and churches in their area.
-The Regionl Minister - Team Leader, Adrian Argile, has special responsibility for Settlement.
+The Regional Minister - Team Leader, Adrian Argile has special responsibility for Settlement.

 Revd Adrian Argile

 Adrian is the team leader and oversees the strategy of the Association.
-In particular he serves the churches in the Black Country and has responsibility for settlement of ministers and churches across the Association.
+In particular he serves the churches in the Black Country and most of the churches in Worcestershire and has responsibility for settlement of ministers and churches across the Association.

 Adrian worked for NatWest for 9 years before entering ministry and over 20 years he pastored two churches in Lancashire (Leyland and Kay Street, Rawtenstall) before moving to HEBA as Regional Minister in 2007.
 He was made team leader in 2014.

 Adrian is married to Pam who worked for Operational Mobilisation for 8 years as well as being trained as a teacher.
-They have four children and one granddaughter.
+They have four children and three grandchildren.

-Adrian hopes to bring 'encouragement, challenge, stimulus, passion and a listening ear to fellow ministers and church congregations' and he desires to see strong healthy churches.
+Adrian hopes to bring 'encouragement, challenge, stimulus, passion, God’s Word and a listening ear to fellow ministers and church congregations' and he desires to see strong healthy churches.
 His other interests are mainly in the sporting arena - table tennis and golf top the bill!

 You can contact Adrian at: email@example.com